coveo/plasma/packages/website/docs/Button.md

 Similarly, in the footer of a [modal wizard](https://plasma.coveo.com/layout/ModalWizard), navigation buttons must be ordered as follows: "Previous" (secondary), then "Next" (primary).
 At the last step, the “Next” button must be replaced with a primary button with a label indicating the resulting action.
 For example, an appropriate label would be “Add filter” rather than “Save”.

-Buttons located in a [page header](https://plasma.coveo.com/layout/PageHeader) must also appear in the order described above.
-The primary action must appear on the rightmost side with the secondary actions to the left of this button.
+For buttons located in a [page header](https://plasma.coveo.com/layout/PageHeader), always put **the primary button to the left** instead and the secondary to the right of the primary button.
 In a page header, the primary action usually relates to the creation of new elements, while secondary actions are usually used to trigger troubleshooting or management actions, such as activity review.
+If multiple secondary actions are required, regroup them using a [actionable item](https://plasma.coveo.com/form/ActionableItem) on the rightmost side of the header.

 # Variants